Upper-convected Maxwell model

 The upper-convected Maxwell (UCM) model is a generalisation of the Maxwell material for the case of large deformations using the upper-convected time derivative.
 The model was proposed by James G. Oldroyd.
 The concept is named after James Clerk Maxwell.
+It is the simplest observer independent constitutive equation for viscoelasticity and further is able to reproduce first normal stresses.
+Thus, it constitutes one of the most fundamental models for rheology.

 The model can be written as: